medikoo/xlint/README.md

 ## TODO (v0.1.1 milestone)

+* Possibility to lint using more than one linter with one process
 * Provide simple plain text based read/write stream, so it can be easily plugged into external tools
 * Fix live console for Windows